 This superb shrub is ideal for planting among evergreens around your home, to fill corners or the spaces between windows.
 Plant at least 4 feet away from a wall.
 Use it in the background of shrub beds, with later-blooming plants in front.
 Grow it on a lawn as a specimen, or in a large tub or planter box.
 It can be turned into a stunning hedge or screen by planting in a row, spacing plants 3 feet apart.

-The Victory Camellia will grow well in all zones from 7 to 10.
+The Victory White Camellia will grow well in all zones from 7 to 10.

 The Japanese camellia, Camellia japonica, has been grown in Japanese and Chinese gardens for so long that the first plants to arrive in Europe and America were garden plants from nurseries, not wild plants at all.
 These flowers, miraculously blooming in winter, caused an enormous rush of interest, both in the South and in Europe, where they were popular among the ‘rich and famous’.
-By the 20th century growing camellias had become a popular hobby, and most of the varieties we have were created by private people who belonged to local clubs.
-The Southern California Camellia Society was an important one, and Joshua E. Youtz was a member.
-We know nothing about him, but his name was given to another camellia hybrid, so he must have been an important grower.
-We do know that he created the camellia called ‘Victory’, which was first described in the SCCS journal in 1942.
-It should not be confused with ‘Victory White’ or ‘Chandler’s Victory’.
+By the 20th century growing camellias had become a popular hobby, with new varieties developed by both nurseries and private growers.
+Japan was often the source for new material, and Japanese-Americans ran nurseries in America.

-There is nothing like having a piece of history in your garden, especially if it is as beautiful today as the day almost 200 years ago that it first arrived in America.
-You will love the Victory Camellia in your garden, but order soon, as heirloom plants like this are always in enormous demand, but in limited supply.
+There is nothing like having a piece of history in your garden, and the rich history of the camellia in America, and the unique background of this particular bush, is certainly worth having.
+You will love the Victory White Camellia in your garden, but order soon, as heirloom plants like this are always in enormous demand, but in limited supply.